difizen/libro/README.md

 > The Python version used is 3.10-3.12.
 Higher versions of Python may encounter issues with unsupported dependencies.

 For more details, please refer to [quick start](./apps/docs/docs/quickstart/index.md)。

-## Quick Integration

-Libro is fully modular, giving you the flexibility to choose from its native capability modules or add custom ones for extended development.
-To learn more about the modular development approach, check out [mana](https://github.com/difizen/mana).

-You can assemble different modules based on your needs to build your own notebook product.
-For example, you might integrate only the editor-related modules into an IDE or other development environments, or bring in more modules to create a lab-style solution.

-For more details, please refer to [quick integration](./apps/docs/docs/integration/index.md)。

 ## New Features